72nd/rsmooth/README.md

 # rsmooth

-Wrapper around [pandoc](https://pandoc.org) to create PDF's using [LaTeX](https://www.latex-project.org/).
+Wrapper around [pandoc](https://pandoc.org) to create PDF's, office documents and slide show using.latex-project.org/).
 The main idea of rsmooth is to define all the needed informations in the [Front Matter](https://jekyllrb.com/docs/front-matter/) (a [YAML](https://en.wikipedia.org/wiki/YAML) header within the markdown document) thus no external configuration is needed.

 To allow for even more flexibility it's possible to run the content of your input file trough [Terra](https://tera.netlify.app/) (a templating language very similar to [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/)).
 This allows you to tweak the content of your pandoc input.
+Currently rmsooth can convert markdown files into PDF's, OpenDocument Text (`.odt`), Office Open XML Document (`.docx`) and slide shows using [Reveal.js](https://revealjs.com/).
+Beside using pandocs default mechanism of creating PDF's, it's also possible to use [LibreOffice](https://www.libreoffice.org/).

 ## Usage

+This section will outline the most used work flows and options.
+Calling rsmooth with the `--help` flag will show all available functions.

 ### PDF Export